 With a par of 72, the links are home to the Barclays Scottish Open Championship as well as being one of the most important links in the Highlands of Scotland.
 With lodging available both at the courses farmhouse and castle lodge; Caste Stuart if anything, is possibly one of the most exciting courses on this list.
 From July to October, a single round will cost £150 and £125 from November to July.
 If you wish to play a full 36, a ticket will cost £225.

 Residing just below Britain’s highest mountain, the Fort William Golf Club assures you some of the most amazing views anywhere in the golfing world.
 With a par of 72, the course is slightly harder than most though is assured to set the men from the boys.
 Established in 1976 it is certainly one of the youngest courses on the list though it is a fierce and tempting challenge that will be enjoyed by all levels of players.
 With course fees of £25 per round during the week and £30 fees during the weekend, the club is certainly worth a visit, if only for the beautiful views that it provides.

 Hilton Park Golf Club

 Comprised of two courses, the club is the only one in the area with 36 holes, which is brilliant if you want to finish off your golfing journey with a bang!
 Established in 1927, the course is just off the Highland Gateway and is a total of 600 feet above sea level.
 With both courses designed by legendary golfer, James Braid you’ll be assured that you’re not only playing on golfing history, but also golfing prestige.
-Expect to pay £35 for a round during weekdays and £45 for weekends; being on the very outskirts of Glasgow and just less than ten miles from the very centre, the club affords you much time to get back into the centre and get pished.
+Expect to pay £35 for a round during weekdays and £45 for weekends; being on the very outskirts of Glasgow and just less than ten miles from the very center, the club affords you much time to get back into the center and get pished.